Skip to content

 2. Client: Handle Credential Request

-Listen for liveness requests.
-On receipt start the Liveness UI flow.
-Upon complettion of the Liveness UI flow send the response back to the requesting server.
+Listen for liveness requests, display the request UI, and accept the request.
+Once accepted, the Liveness flow will begin and send the response back to the requesting server.

 is CredentialRequest -> {